- Productivity tools (apps and services) give you the ability to automate or streamline processes in your workflow.

 16. Hazel: Best automation tool for Mac

 Hazel is an automation utility for Mac.
-If you like automate actions on your Mac, you would be familiar with macOS’s native automation app, Automator.
+If you like automating actions on your Mac, you would be familiar with macOS’s native automation app, Automator.
 Hazel is somewhat similar to Automator in a lot of ways — except for a few where each has its own advantages over the other.
-Some of the possible use-cases of this Mac app include media automation, automated file operations, folder management, automatic file sharing, and remote control.
+Some of the possible use cases of this Mac app include media automation, automated file operations, folder management, automatic file sharing, and remote control.

 Talking about how Hazel works, the app requires you to create rules to achieve your desired operations.
 After which, it performs the assigned tasks automatically.
 For instance, you can have rules to organize the different files and folders on your system or clean up the Trash and unnecessary temp files occupying space, which free up your Mac’s storage periodically.
 Besides basic file organization, Hazel also offers support for integration with other apps.
 So you can leverage this functionality to automate a wide range of operations on your Mac.